sbm-it/fibonacci/README.md

 #### 3. Embedded app, https://sbm-it.github.io/apps/#fibonacci.

 In this option the app is embedded into the App Store, the fastest and most integrated deployment mechanism.
-An embedded app has direct access to the same div element (with _id=“appSpace”_) so the browser stack is shared between applications.
+An embedded app has direct access to the same div element (with _id=“appSpace”_) so **the browser stack is shared between embedded applications**.
 This deployment model does not you do to anything beyond telling the app store manager about the new manifest.
 Initially, your app is likely to be treated as a private app, which requires the creation of a js file with the key code as the file name.
 In this example, that file can be found at https://sbm-it.github.io/apps/app/fibonacci.js:

 ```javascript
 $.getJSON("https://sbm-it.github.io/fibonacci/sbmManifest.json")